Mashael999/Cardiovascular-Disease-Classification-Project/Proposal/Readme.md

 ## Questions
-1. Does the age has any impact on Cardiovascular disease?
+1. Does the age has impact on Cardiovascular disease?

 2. What is the sex most affected Cardiovascular disease?